 Whether you’re teaching high school or middle school students, it probably feels like irony is already their second language.
 But there’s a difference between understanding and unpacking irony in literature and the irony they use daily.
 After all, there’s a stark distinction between irony that occurs in real life and the memes they share with their friends.
-This is why finding engaging classes for teaching irony to your students is important!
+This is why finding engaging classes for teaching irony to your students is essential!
 Still, your responsibility as a teacher extends beyond the classroom.
 You are responsible for equipping your students for success in their daily lives, too, which requires building character.
-While accomplishing both can feel daunting, the Congressional Medal of Honor Society (CMOHS) is here to help!
+While accomplishing both can feel daunting, the Medal of Honor Foundation (CMOHF) is here to help!

-At the Congressional Medal of Honor Society (CMOHS), we proudly offer the Character Development Program (CDP), a free, adaptable, and engaging resource for teachers to nurture academic success and true growth in students.
+We proudly offer the Character Development Program (CDP), a free, adaptable, and engaging resource for teachers to nurture academic success and actual growth in students.
 One great lesson we offer is entitled “A Lesson in Irony,” and it can help your students graduate from memes to complex themes that enable them to build vital character and better understand and navigate the world.
 Here’s how!

 By teaching irony, you help them hone their critical thinking skills and understand subtext to enhance their literary analysis and improve reading comprehension.
 With these skills, students will develop empathy, emotional intelligence, resilience, adaptability, and problem-solving.